In 'frank' talks, China accuses U.S. of creating 'imaginary enemy' | Politics

 "The Deputy Secretary raised concerns in private – as we have in public – about a range of PRC actions that run counter to our values and interests and those of our allies and partners, and that undermine the international rules-based order," the State Department said in a statement.
 "It is important for the United States and China to discuss areas where we disagree so that we understand one another's position, and so that we are clear about where each side is coming from," a senior administration official said.

 "Reaching agreement or specific outcomes was not the purpose of today's conversations," a senior U.S. official said.
-PROTOCOL WRANGLE
+Psaki told reporters on Monday that while there are areas of concern with China, the two countries might align on areas such as climate and non-proliferation as well as on regional concerns such as North Korea, Iran, Afghanistan and Myanmar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)